Cruikshanks/mac-setup/openvpn.md

 ## Install

-First download the Mac Beta client from <https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/#future-replacement-for-openvpn-connect-client>.
-After switching to it, it appears to give a more consistent connection than the current standard version.
+First download the Mac client from <https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/>.
 Then go to <https://openvpn-ops.aws.defra.cloud>, enter username and password and make sure to choose `login` rather than `connect`.
 I should then come to a screen with a link to download my profile.

-Install the beta client and when complete open it up.
+Install the client and when complete open it up.
 The initial splash screen should give you the option to import a profile.
 Select it and choose the downloaded profile.
-It will be called `client.ovpn`.
+It will have the extension `*.ovpn`.

-Be sure to save the password, and from then on you'll just need the Google authenticator code to login.
+Be sure to save the password, and from then on you'll just need the 2FA code to login.